openhab/openhab-docs/administration/logging.md

 | `log:set`               | Set the log level                                                 |
 | `log:tail`              | Continuously display log entries.
 Use ctrl-c to quit this command |

-For example, the following command enables the real-time monitoring of the default log:
+For example, the following command enables real-time monitoring of the default log:

 ```
 openhab> log:tail